Andyski/Rock-Paper-Scissors/README.md

 This is an Odin Web Development course project.
 The goal is to develop a Rock, Paper, Scissors game to be played in the console.
+Index.hmtl covers this game.
+The second part of the project is to make the same game functional from the webpage, with buttons and scores updated to the html.